 The Echo DOT with Alexa has become the go to controller for many smart homes with smart devices.
-Alexa has many home electronics now available to control with a voice command.
+Along with Alexa there are now many home electronics available to control with a voice command.

 Everything from Bluetooth speakers to smart light bulbs are easily controlled with voice commands through Alexa.

 One of the the more popular options is smart light switches which turn on and off anything the wall switch controls.